aabhas-sao/aabhas-sao/README.md

 ☕️ Writing code in Java, Spring Boot, and Go
 🏗️ Exploring distributed systems and architecture
-🌍 Contributing to open source (mostly Kestra)
+🌍 Contributing to open source: Kestra, Jenkins X, etc
 🎮 Occasional hackathon participant (Juspay, MLH)

 Always a student of the craft.